IgniteUI/indigo-design-docfx/en/getting-started.md

   <div class="divider--half"></div>
   <div class="divider--half"></div>

-7. From the insert menu, select `Indigo-Components`, then `Buttons` and `Raised` positioning it below the form we have created.
-Leave 16px on the left, 0px from the Inputs at the top and 16px on the right.
+7. From the insert menu, select `Indigo-Components`, then `Buttons` and `Raised` positioning the Button below the form we have created.
+Leave 16px on the left, 16px from the Inputs at the top and 16px on the right.
 Update the Text to "SIGN UP" and set the Background to Colors/info.

   <div class="divider--half"></div>
   <img src="images/getting-started6.png" srcset="images/getting-started6@2x.png 2x" />